isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 plus pyroxene and has a hornblende to pyroxene ratio greater than 1.
 Includes olivine hornblendite, olivine-pyroxene hornblendite, pyroxene hornblendite, and hornblendite.
+- Ultramafic rock that consists of greater than 40 percent hornblende plus pyroxene and has a hornblende to pyroxene ratio greater than 1.
+Includes olivine hornblendite, olivine-pyroxene hornblendite, pyroxene hornblendite, and hornblendite.

 - **Source:**
 LeMaitre et al. 2002